The International Harvester E200 – A new look

 International Harvester were one of the first elevating scraper manufacturers to directly connect its elevator drive motor to the elevator gearbox, thereby doing away with the complex extension drive shafts and PTO arrangements of its competitors.

 Another feature of the elevator drive was a small flywheel which provided a little extra torque when the going got a little tough.

 Ejection was accomplished in the usual elevating scraper manner, with a sliding floor and a bulldozer ejector, the cutting edge acting as a strike off blade.

 A hydraulic check valve locked the cutting edge floor in place during loading.

-Four optional teeth could be fitted to the center cutting edge to assist in breaking up hard soil making it easier for the elevator to load, but trim to final grade was difficult with the teeth fitted.
+Four optional teeth could be fitted to the centre cutting edge to assist in breaking up hard soil making it easier for the elevator to load, but trim to final grade was difficult with the teeth fitted.

 Shortly after the E200 was introduced, International Harvester began production of a slightly larger version of the machine with an eleven cubic yard capacity known as the E211.

 This featured a higher output engine and more optional accessories.